 On the opposite side, you may find passive, disinterested, or downright hostile stakeholders.
 As you start requirements analysis, this group will bring up objections and the reasons why “it will not work.”
 The requirements workshops will slow down when they start bringing up issues and disagreeing with the enthusiastic crowd.
 They may remind everyone that they know the process best and must usually deal with the consequences of bad decisions and mistakes made upstream.

-However annoying and irritating you may find these hostile stakeholders, they are often right.
+However irritating you may find these hostile stakeholders, they are often right.

 Sometimes they will be the only team members who will tell you the inconvenient truth, who will give you critical information about the context, the risks, and the downstream impacts of the change.